REMUNERATION & NOMINATION COMMITTEE MEMBERS

 (ii) consider candidates from a wide range of backgrounds;

-(iii) consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position;
+(iii) consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the Board, including but not exclusively restricted to gender and ethnic backgrounds taking care that appointees have enough time available to devote to the position;

-f) for the appointment of a chairman, the Committee should prepare a job specification, including the time commitment expected.
-A proposed chairman’s other significant commitments should be disclosed to the Board before appointment and any changes to the chairman’s commitments should be reported to the Board as they arise;
+f) for the appointment of a chair, the Committee should prepare a job specification, including the time commitment expected.
+A proposed chair’s other significant commitments should be disclosed to the Board before appointment and any changes to the chair’s commitments should be reported to the Board as they arise;

 g) prior to the appointment of a director, the proposed appointee should be required to disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest;